muratk5n/thirdwave/en/README.md

 ---

 "Total Eren has started development of an 8GW green hydrogen megaproject in Chile.
-Revealed on [Dec 2], the large-scale green hydrogen project dubbed "H2 Magallanes" will utilise 10GW of wind installed capacity coupled with 8GW of electrolysis, a desalination plant, an ammonia plant, and port facilities"
+Revealed [in Dec 2], the large-scale green hydrogen project dubbed "H2 Magallanes" will utilise 10GW of wind installed capacity coupled with 8GW of electrolysis, a desalination plant, an ammonia plant, and port facilities"